supriyo1598/DIP-PRCATICALS-USING-SCILAB/README.md

 # DIP-Practicals
-Digital Image Processing Practicals-University of Delhi
+Digital Image Processing Practicals uaing SCILAB

 1. Write program to read and display digital image using MATLAB or SCILAB